lokesh-sid/simple-trading-bot/README.md

   ```

 Note: This requires a separate Redis instance.
 Use -e SPRING_DATA_REDIS_HOST=host.docker.internal if Redis is on host.

+##### AWS ECS Deployment

+1. Build and push your Docker image to AWS ECR.
+2. Use the provided `aws-ecs-task-definition.json` to deploy on ECS Fargate.
+3. Configure environment variables for secrets and config in ECS.
+4. Logging is compatible with AWS CloudWatch.

 Run with Docker Compose (includes Redis):